Professional practice

 Bank of St Petersburg OJSC & Anor v Vitaly Arkhangelsky & Anor [2012] EWHC 2842 (Ch.).
 Represented the Bank and its chairman in proceedings to recover over £50m. claimed from a former Russian oligarch.

-Ruth has been engaged in numerous high value commercial disputes, including those which cross the threshold between traditional commercial and traditional chancery work.
-Notable examples include:
+Ruth has been engaged in numerous high value commercial disputes, including a number of substantial shareholder disputes and various matters which cross the threshold between traditional commercial and traditional chancery work.
+She has also appeared in family proceedings where detailed explanations of corporate holding structures and processes were required.

 Atlantica Holdings Inc v Samruk-Kryzna JSC [2019] EWHC 319 (QB) Instructed to resist examination under Letters of Request issued to obtain evidence in support of US proceedings concerning, inter alia, the restructuring of JSC BTA Bank of Kazakhstan.